Counterfactual Mean Embeddings: Preliminaries to the Proofs for Section

-We collect here preliminary results required for proving the theoretical results in the main body.
+We collect here preliminary results required for proving the theoretical results in Section \ref{sec:theory-main}.
 Thus, the interested reader may first look at Appendix \ref{sec:proofs-convergence}, where the proofs for the main theoretical results are presented.
 We use here the notation and basic definitions provided in Section \ref{sec:theory-main} of the main body.
 In Appendix \ref{sec:app-preliminary}, we introduce certain integral operators and collect basic facts regarding them.
 Based on them, in Appendix \ref{sec:lemmas} we present various lemmas needed for the proofs of the convernce results in Appendix \ref{sec:proofs-convergence}.